-Professor and Financial Planning Specialist
+Professor Emeritus and Extension Financial Planning Specialist

 Dept. of Financial Planning, Housing, and Consumer Economics